Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial

-Unlike Turing's equations, two PDEs in Eq. (\ref{equationTur1}) is not symmetry, and they also has different meanings. variable $\mathbf {u}$ is in data space, while variable $\mathbf{\theta}$ is in parameter space. $\tau$ in first equation stands for depth direction in a virtual medium.
-While in second equation, $t$ means iterative step in parameter optimization processing.
+Unlike Turing's equations, two PDEs in Eq.~(\ref{equationTur1}) are not symmetric, and they also have different meanings.
+Variable $\mathbf {u}$ is in the data space, while variable $\mathbf{\theta}$ is in the parameter space. $\tau$ in the first equation stands for the depth direction in a virtual medium.
+In the second equation, $t$ means the iterative step in parameter optimization processing.

-\subsubsection{Gauss–Newton algorithm}
+{\bf Gauss -- Newton Algorithm}

-In practical implementation, to avoiding direct computing Hessian, Quasi-Newton methods are utilized.
-Quasi-Newton methods are methods used to either find zeroes or local maxima and minima of functions, as an alternative to Newton's method.
-They can be used if the Jacobian or Hessian is unavailable or is too expensive to compute at every iteration.
+In practical implementations, to avoid computing Hessian directly, Quasi-Newton methods are utilized.
+Quasi-Newton methods are used to either find zeros or local maxima and minima of functions, as an alternative to Newton's method.
+They can be used if the Jacobian or Hessian is unavailable or too expensive to compute at every iteration.
 The ``full'' Newton's method requires the Jacobian in order to search for zeros, or the Hessian for finding extrema.

 The Gauss–Newton algorithm is used to solve non-linear least squares problems.
 It is a modification of Newton's method for finding a minimum of a function.
-Unlike Newton's method, the Gauss–Newton algorithm can only be used to minimize a sum of squared function values, but it has the advantage that second derivatives, which can be challenging to compute, are not required.
+Unlike Newton's method, the Gauss–Newton algorithm can only be used to minimize a sum of squared function values.
+It has the advantages that the second derivatives (challenging to be computed), are not required.